trans-travel/trans-travel/us/fl.md

  * There is currently (May 3, 2023) no "bathroom law" in Florida, however legislation is proceeding which would create a bathroom law in Florida (2023 H1521) that, if passed, would take effect on July 1, 2023.
-   This would make it a crime to use a bathroom not associated with your assigned sex at birth, if anyone objected to your presence and you refused to immediately leave.
+   This would make it a crime to use a bathroom in government facilities not associated with your assigned sex at birth, if anyone objected to your presence and you refused to immediately leave.
  * Should 2023 H1521, this law would apply to airport bathrooms, so